-As well as physical copies of books and journals the University Libraries subscribe to over 120,000 ejournals, 800,000 ebooks and a range of other online resources.
-You can access these resources for free using your Cambridge credentials, both on and off campus.
+As well as physical copies of books and journals the University Libraries subscribe to over 800,000 ebooks, 120,000 ejournals and a range of other online resources.
+Current members of the University can access these resources for free using their Cambridge credentials, both on and off campus.

 In order to access electronic resources off-campus you will need to login with your Raven password.
 This is issued to all staff and students when they join the University.
 To find out more, including what to do in the event of any problems, you can read the dedicated guidance on Raven.

 There are a range of options available if you need to access electronic journals.
 The easiest way to find the content you need is to search iDiscover.
 Our colleagues in the ejournals team have put together a range of how-to guides to help you find what you need:

 Article searching in iDiscover

 Shibboleth and inistitutional login